 Immunogloublins / antibodies exist in 2 forms: membrane (as part of BCR) and soluble (actual antibodies).
-Antibodies were discovered in 1890, when E. Behring and S. Kitasato found that the sera of rabbits injected with diphtheria toxin acquired the ability to neutralize this toxin and have a therapeutic effect in diphtheria infections.
-Immunoglobulins as a kind of proteins were originally identified by electrophoresis in fractions of serum $\gamma$ - and $\beta$ -globulins [A. Tiselius (A. Tiselius), 1937].
+Antibodies were discovered in 1890, when E. Behring and

+S. Kitasato found that the sera of rabbits injected with diphtheria toxin acquired the ability to neutralize this toxin and have a therapeutic effect in diphtheria infections.
+Immunoglobulins as a kind of proteins were originally identified by electrophoresis in fractions of serum γ - and β -globulins [A. Tiselius (A. Tiselius), 1937].
 They were later purified by chromatography and subjected to structural analysis using limited proteolysis [R. Potter (R. Potter)] and reduction of disulfide bonds [J. Edelman (G. Edelman)].
 A great contribution to the study of antibodies was made by studies of homogeneous tumor (myeloma) immunoglobulins [S. Milstein (C. Milstein)], which ultimately led to the creation of hybridoma technology [G. Kehler (G. Kohler), S. Milstein, 1975], which made it possible to obtain monoclonal antibodies of a given specificity.
-With the help of hybridomas, monoclonal antibodies of a given specificity in the late 1970s, S. Tonegawa discovered the molecular basis for the formation of diversity in the antigen recognition ability of antibodies and described the phenomenon of somatic rearrangement of immunoglobulin genes.
+With the help of hybridomas, monoclonal antibodies of the required specificity can be obtained.
+Finally, in the late 1970s, S. Tonegawa discovered the molecular basis for the formation of diversity in the antigen recognition ability of described the phenomenon somatic of rearrangement immunoglobulin genes.